mitre/test-harness-interface/PopHealth Record Match Interface.md

 In the first use case, popHealth requests a record matching system process a single data set and return information about records it considers the same.
 Loosely speaking, the record matcher is being asked to identify potential duplicate records in a data set.

-In the second use case, popHealth requests the record matcher return information about matches of records from one data set (a.k.a,, query list) found in a second data set (a.k.a., target list).
+In the second use case, popHealth requests the record matcher return information about matches of records from one data set (a.k.a,, query list) found in a second data set (a.k.a., master record list).
 This is like giving a record matcher a list of names (i.e., query list) and asking it to look in some larger data set to find records that match those names.

 ## Message Definitions